Summer Bummer: A Young Camper's $142,938 Snakebite

 Takeaway: Hospitals and insurers can negotiate; snakes don't.
 If you've been bitten by a snake "take care of your injury," said Boyer.
 Don't wait while you worry about the cost.

-When you get a bill, compare what the facility charged to other health care providers' prices using their public charge lists online.
-Cost estimation tools like Fair Health Consumer or Healthcare Bluebook allow you to see how your bill compares to the average.
+When you get a bill, compare what the facility charged with other health care providers' prices using their public charge lists online.
+Cost estimation tools like Fair Health Consumer or Healthcare Bluebook allow you to see how your bill compares with the average.

 There is momentum growing for potential government action on drug prices.
-In states and in Congress, different proposals have been floated, which include: allowing Medicare to negotiate drug prices, tying the U.S. price of expensive drugs to the average price in other developed countries and allowing the government to inject competition into a market when there is none — such as speeding generic drug approvals or allowing for imports from other countries.
+In states and in Congress, different proposals have been floated, which include allowing Medicare to negotiate drug prices, tying the U.S. price of expensive drugs to the average price in other developed countries, and allowing the government to inject competition into a market when there is none — such as speeding generic drug approvals or allowing for imports from other countries.

 Consumers should keep an eye on these proposals as they move through the legislative and political process.